Last updated on: August 26th, 2024

 Coronavirus And Sports Betting – The Effects Of Covid-19 On Sports Betting

-The coronavirus had a massive impact on the world of sports and sports betting.
+The coronavirus + sports betting clashed in many, having d a massive impact on the world of sports and betting.
 Its effects on sports were not felt until mid-March.
 Most major sporting leagues suspended or canceled play to protect their players.
 The NCAA basketball season stopped in the middle of the most competitive time.
 From March to around May, the future of sports in 2020 was grim, as the effects of the virus were still unknown.

 Luckily, sports were able to find a way to come back to us throughout the year.
 Leagues like the NBA, MLB, NFL, NCAA Football, NHL, MLS, and more were able to return to play.
 As the world continues with the pandemic, sportsbooks returned to some normalcy.
 While things will likely never be the same, even in the darkest times, sports are able to prevail.